-This port is neither a designated nor root port but is recognized as an alternate port to the root.
-It does not learn addresses, forward frames or transmit BPDUs.
-It can hear BPDUs being sent since it may be called to action one day.
+Blocking-The port is neither a designated or root port but is recognized as an alternate port to the root.
+It does not learn addresses, forward frames or transmit BPDUs but it can hear BPDUs being sent since it may be called to action one day.